robotology-legacy/codyco-superbuild/README.md

 The projects downloaded in the `main` component are:

-* `WBI-Toolbox`: Simulink Toolbox for rapid prototyping of Whole Body Robot Controllers [Project Page](https://github.com/robotology-playground/WBI-Toolbox)
+* [`WB-Toolbox 2.0`](https://github.com/robotology/WB-Toolbox) : Simulink Toolbox for rapid prototyping of Whole Body Robot Controllers.
-* `codyco-modules`: YARP modules and controllers developed within the European Project CoDyCo [Project Page](https://github.com/robotology/codyco-modules)
+* [`codyco-modules`](https://github.com/robotology/codyco-modules) : YARP modules and controllers developed within the European Project CoDyCo.
-* `ocra-wbi-plugins`: Interface between the whole-body controller libraries (`ocra-recipes`) developed at ISIR and and WBI [Project Page](https://github.com/ocra-recipes/ocra-wbi-plugins).
+* [`ocra-wbi-plugins`](https://github.com/ocra-recipes/ocra-wbi-plugins) : Interface between the whole-body controller libraries (`ocra-recipes`) developed at ISIR and WBI.
 To compile these libraries and modules, enable the option: `CODYCO_BUILD_OCRA_MODULES : ON`.

 Installation
 ============